-As of December 31, 2021, we had 13,186,714 shares of non-voting common stock, which includes 450,000 shares of restricted stock, 56,348,643 shares of voting common stock, and 167,302,220 shares of redeemable convertible preferred stock outstanding.
-After giving effect to (i) the automatic exchange of all exchangeable shares of our subsidiary, Aspen, outstanding as of December 31, 2021 into 688,787 shares of our non-voting common stock in connection with the effectiveness of the registration statement of which this prospectus forms a part, as if such exchange had occurred on December 31, 2021; (ii) the conversion of all outstanding shares of our non-voting common stock into an equivalent number of shares of our voting common stock immediately prior to the closing of this offering; (iii) the automatic conversion of 167,302,220 shares of redeemable convertible preferred stock outstanding as of December 31, 2021 into 167,691,828 shares of our voting common stock immediately prior to the closing of this offering, as if such conversion had occurred on December 31, 2021; (iv) the net issuance of shares of our non-voting common stock in connection with the settlement of certain outstanding RSUs subject to service-based, market-based, and/or liquidity event-based vesting conditions for which the servicebased vesting condition and the market-based vesting condition, as applicable, are expected to have been fully or partially satisfied on or before the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the liquidity event-based vesting condition, assuming and any remaining vesting continues through such date, after giving effect to the withholding of shares of that effectiveness occurs on common stock to satisfy the associated income tax obligations (based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and an assumed % tax withholding rate); and (v) the reclassification of all outstanding shares of our voting common stock into an equivalent number of shares of common stock immediately prior to the closing of this offering, there would have been shares of common stock outstanding on December 31, 2021 held by stockholders of record.
+As of June 30, 2022, we had 15,559,935 shares of non-voting common stock, which includes 450,000 shares of restricted stock, 56,382,954 shares of voting common stock, and 167,302,220 shares of redeemable convertible preferred stock outstanding.
+After giving effect to (i) the automatic exchange of all exchangeable shares of our subsidiary, Aspen, outstanding as of June 30, 2022 into 688,787 shares of our non-voting common stock in connection with the effectiveness of the registration statement of which this prospectus forms a part, as if such exchange had occurred on June 30, 2022; (ii) the conversion of all outstanding shares of our non-voting common stock into an equivalent number of shares of our voting common stock immediately prior to the closing of this offering; (iii) the automatic conversion of 167,302,220 shares of redeemable convertible preferred stock outstanding as of June 30, 2022 into 167,691,828 shares of our voting common stock immediately prior to the closing of this offering, as if such conversion had occurred on June 30, 2022; (iv) the net issuance of shares of our non-voting common stock in connection with the vesting and settlement of certain outstanding RSUs subject to service-based, market-based, and/or liquidity event-based vesting conditions for which the servicebased vesting condition and the market-based vesting condition, as applicable, are expected to have been fully or partially satisfied on or before the effectiveness of the registration statement of which this prospectus forms a part, which will satisfy the liquidity event-based vesting condition, assuming and any remaining vesting continues through such date, after giving effect to the withholding of shares of that effectiveness occurs on common stock underlying such RSUs to satisfy the associated income tax obligations (based on the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and an assumed % tax withholding rate); (v) the cancellation of shares of our outstanding non-voting restricted stock to satisfy income tax obligations due upon the vesting of such restricted stock, which will occur upon the effectiveness of the registration statement of which this prospectus forms a part; and (vi) the reclassification of all outstanding shares of our voting common stock into an equivalent number of shares of common stock immediately prior to the closing of this offering, there would have been shares of common stock outstanding on June 30, 2022 held by stockholders of record.